-- (a) The City shall establish a Master Officer program for Public Safety Officers with the following eligibility criteria: - (i) Minimum of ten (10) years of full-time peace officer or firefighter experience, of which a minimum of five (5) years shall be service with the City of Rohnert Park, and
+- (a) The City shall establish a Master Officer program for Public Safety Officers with the following eligibility criteria: - (i) Minimum of ten (10) years of full-time peace officer or firefighter experience, of which a minimum of five (5) years shall be service with the City of Rohnert Park, and - (ii) Possession of a P.O.S.T.
+Intermediate Certificate or higher, and - (iii) Any one of: - (1) Associate of Arts degree or higher from an accredited college, or - (2) Actively seeking a Bachelor's degree from an accredited college, with a minimum of two years completed ("actively seeking" means the successful completion of courses towards a Bachelor's degree in two of the three most recent semesters or quarters, with a total of at least six (6) semester units completed during that period), or - (3) Currently assigned one or more of the Special Assignments listed below, or have held two or more of the Special Assignments within the past five (5) years.
+Special Assignments to be considered for this program are: Acting Shift Supervisor; Field Training Officer; Fire Engineer; Detective; Special Enforcement Unit; Gang Officer; Police Canine Handler; School Resources Officer; Firearms Instructor; Defensive Tactics Instructor; Driving Instructor; Motors; Traffic; Malt; Field ID Technician; OES Coordination Team, or other assignments deemed qualifying by the Director of Public Safety.

-- (ii) Possession of a P.O.S.T.
-Intermediate Certificate or higher, and - (iii) Any one of: - (1) Associate of Arts degree or higher from an accredited college, or - (2) Actively seeking a Bachelors degree from an accredited college, with a minimum of two years completed ("actively seeking" means the successful completion of courses towards a Bachelors degree in two of the three most recent semesters or quarters, with a total of at least six (6) semester units completed during that period), or - (3) Currently assigned one or more of the Special Assignments listed below, or have held two or more of the Special Assignments within the past five (5) years.
-Special Assignments to be considered for this program are: Acting Shift Supervisor; Field Training Officer: Fire Engineer; Detective: Special Enforcement Unit; Gang Officer; Police Canine Resources Handler: School Officer: Firearms Instructor: Defensive Tactics Instructor: Drivina Instructor; Motors; Traffic; MAIT; Field ID Technician; OES Coordination Team, or other assignments deemed qualifying by the Director of Public Safety. - (b) Public Safety Officers that qualify as a Master Officer shall receive five percent (5%) of base salary as Master Officer Pay.
+(b) Public Safety Officers that have qualified as a Master Officer shall receive five percent (5%) of base salary as Master Officer Pay.